 Citizen Led Inspections (CLI)

-Citizen's Led Inspections (CLI) is a programme of inspection of council services using lay inspectors from our community.
+The Citizen Led Inspection programme has been temporarily suspended due to Covid 19.
+Citizen Led Inspections (CLI) is a programme of inspection of council services using lay inspectors from our community.
 This award winning initiative is a council designed programme that encourages our community to get involved in improving and re-designing council services.

 The Citizen Led Inspection (CLI) programme